bence-toth/bookmarks/README.md

 # Bookmarks

-A semi-curated list of tools and resources I use professionally
+A list of tools and resources I use professionally

 ## React